Tantial/demo/README.md

 priority_items.py:
   Was an ETL for a project I was working on.
 There is private information cut out of it, so I'm not sure how legible it is.

+Current Project: Find and crawl a website using Scrapy, utilizing all parts of the framework to handle cookies, login credentials, data storage, dynamic population from Javascript, etc.

 TODO:
-  Make a project using Scrapy to collect data from a dynamic website, using css and xpath selectors.
 Something with Spark, using Scala.
 Something with design patterns.
 Should probably get an ML/AI project up here, shouldn't I?